I run a software company with 30 engineers. I built this app with AI and none of them.

 There are apps for this.
 I tried them.
 One charges you a subscription to log matches you already paid to attend.
 Another looks like it was designed in 2012 and never updated.
 A third has 90,000 stadiums in its database — most of which don't exist.

 So the project chose itself: a football match tracker.
 Log every match you've been to.
 Map every stadium on a world map.
 Track your stats.
 Think Strava, but for football fans.
+I called it Footbeen.

 Week 1: "This might actually work"